 GENTLEMAN (of Louis XVI’s time for dancing quadrilles) – A gentleman’s costume was a coat of the same pattern as 19th century court suits, made in various colors.
 Vests and knee breeches.
 Stockings and low buckle shoes.
 Powdered hair and gendarme hats.

-HUGUENOT OF SAINT BRAIS (Male) – Black silk double and trunks striped with velvet.
+HUGUENOT OF SAINT BRAIS (Male) – Black silk double and trunks striped with velvet were another of the French masquerade ball costumes worn in the 1700s and 1800s.
 Cloak with a high collar, made of similar material.
 Lace ruffle.
 High hat with plume and ornamented with a double cross in the front.
 High boots reaching nearly to the hips.
 Black embroidered sword belt.
 Gauntlet gloves.
 The fatal white handkerchief is carried in the hand.

 INCROYABLE (Period between 1795 and 1799) – The male version of the MERVEILLEUSES.
 The shape of the coat was altered and more like the double-breasted coat than the former long tail cut-away style.
 The short-waisted green coat had long tails lined with pink, open in front, made with a wide deep collar and revers, faced with silk, and trimmed with large buttons.
 Lace muslin cravat covering the chin and around the throat.
 Knee-breeches of drab cloth, fastened at knee with colored ribbon.
 A gold chain and seal hanging from each fob.
 Striped or white stockings and low shoes.
 Powdered hair and gendarme hat trimmed with a tricolored cockade.
 Eyeglass and twisted stick.